mesosphere/kudo-spark-operator/kudo-spark-operator/docs/latest/submission.md

 spec:
   type: Scala
   mode: cluster
-  image: "mesosphere/spark:spark-3.0.0-hadoop-2.9-k8s"
+  image: "mesosphere/spark:spark-2.4.5-hadoop-2.9-k8s"
   imagePullPolicy: Always
   mainClass: org.apache.spark.examples.SparkPi
-  mainApplicationFile: "local:///opt/spark/examples/jars/spark-examples_2.12-3.0.0.jar"
+  mainApplicationFile: "local:///opt/spark/examples/jars/spark-examples_2.11-2.4.5.jar"
+  arguments:
+    - "150000"
   sparkConf:
     "spark.ui.port": "4041"
-  sparkVersion: "3.0.0"
+  sparkVersion: "2.4.5"
   restartPolicy:
     type: Never
   driver:
     cores: 1
     memory: "512m"
     labels:
-      version: 3.0.0
+      version: 2.4.5
-    serviceAccount: spark-spark-service-account
+    serviceAccount: spark-driver
   executor:
     cores: 1
     instances: 2
     memory: "512m"
     labels:
-      version: 3.0.0
+      version: 2.4.5
 ```

-All the Spark application configuration is placed under `spec` section.
+Basically, all the Spark application configuration is placed under `spec` section.
 Here you can specify Spark related configuration properties, such as number of executors, number of cores for drivers/executors, amount of memory, etc. There is also a `sparkConf` section, where you can place configuration parameters in the form of key-value pairs.
 In this example, we override the default `spark.ui.port` with a custom value.

-Crucial to the success of running this Spark job is the `serviceAccount`.
-The format for the service account is `{spark-operator name}-spark-service-account`.
-If you have installed the spark operator without specifying the instance name, its name will be `spark-instance`, thus the service account name will need to be `spark-instance-spark-service-account`.

 #### Creating the application